makerdao/community/governance/polls/Spark Liquidity Layer Mainnet, Base, Arbitrum - Upgrade Controller to v1.4.0 on All Chains - April 7, 2025.md

 ## Review

-The community can vote in this poll to express support or opposition to the following changes:
+The community can vote in this poll to express support or opposition to upgrading the [Spark ALM Controller](https://docs.spark.fi/dev/spark-liquidity-layer/spark-alm-controller) to [v1.4.0](https://github.com/sparkdotfi/spark-alm-controller/commit/b618c3fb1508ce29ac9e92e3bf55229cd1a66d8a) on all chains.

-- $GenericChangeA
-- $GenericChangeB

 Please review the discussion [thread](https://forum.sky.money/t/april-17-2025-proposed-changes-to-spark-for-upcoming-spell/26234) to help inform your position before voting.